firebase/firebase-ios-sdk/README.md

 pod 'FirebaseStorage', :git => 'https://github.com/firebase/firebase-ios-sdk.git', :tag => '4.11.0'
 ```

+1. Make sure you have at least CocoaPods version 1.4.0 - `pod --version`.
 1. Delete pods for any components you don't need, except `FirebaseCore` must always be included.
 1. Update the tags to the latest Firebase release.
 See the
 [release notes](https://firebase.google.com/support/release-notes/ios).